Sion-Manning Catholic Girl’s School Admissions Policy 2010- 2011

-Sion-Manning RC Girls School is a Catholic School founded by the Church to provide education for Catholic girls from within the Central London area.
+Sion-Manning Catholic Girls' School is a Catholic School founded by the Church to provide education for Catholic girls from within the Central London area.
 Whenever there are more applications than places available, priority will always be given to Catholic applicants, who will be required to provide a reference from a Catholic Priest as to catholicity.

 The Governing Body of the School has sole responsibility for admissions to the School and intends to admit 120 pupils to Year 7 in the school year commencing September 2010.

 All applicants complete the School’s own Application Documentation which includes providing as and when appropriate evidence of catholicity by means of the Priest’s Reference Form (Section B) in addition to the home LEA’s Common Application Form.

 For the last academic year – 2008-9 - the school was over-subscribed in terms of numbers of applicants.
 We received 220 applications for 120 places.
 All catholic applicants were offered a place and the following were also offered places:

 The timetable for applications to the School will be in accordance with that published for the Pan London Applications to Secondary Schools.